pmiroslawski/supervisor-controller-bundle/README.md

 The bundle provides events and dispatches them in some specified situations.
 There are two groups of events

-- when bundle does start/stop processes, one of the below events is dispatching:
+When bundle does start/stop processes, one of the below events is dispatching:
 ```
     Bit9\SupervisorControllerBundle\Event\ProcessesStartedEvent
     Bit9\SupervisorControllerBundle\Event\ProcessesStoppedEvent